MrSoir/SlideShowGL/README.md

 	// handle error!
 }
 ```
-⋅⋅The default animation is 'Gravity'.
+⋅⋅⋅The default animation is 'Gravity'.
 To get a full list of the available animations from which you can choose, you can call:
 ```js
 let animations = SlideShowGL.getAnimationIdentifiers();
 // getAnimationIdentifiers is a static function of the SlideShowGL-Class that returns an array of strings
 ```
-⋅⋅You can use one of these strings to set the `animationType`.
+⋅⋅⋅You can use one of these strings to set the `animationType`.
-⋅⋅<br/><br/>
+⋅⋅⋅<br/><br/>
-⋅⋅By calling startAnimation(slMeta), you have to create a JavaScript-Object that at least contains either:
+⋅⋅⋅By calling startAnimation(slMeta), you have to create a JavaScript-Object that at least contains either:
-⋅⋅<br />
+⋅⋅⋅<br />
-⋅⋅&nbsp;&nbsp;&nbsp;	- imgPaths: array of strings
+⋅⋅⋅&nbsp;&nbsp;&nbsp;	- imgPaths: array of strings
-⋅⋅<br />
+⋅⋅⋅<br />
-⋅⋅&nbsp;&nbsp;&nbsp;	- images:   array of 'new Images()'-Objects
+⋅⋅⋅&nbsp;&nbsp;&nbsp;	- images:   array of 'new Images()'-Objects
-⋅⋅<br />
+⋅⋅⋅<br />
-⋅⋅If you forward imgPaths to the startAnimation-function, SlideShowGL will load the images itself.
+⋅⋅⋅If you forward imgPaths to the startAnimation-function, SlideShowGL will load the images itself.
 This may take a while depending on the image-sizes and bandwidth.
 To avoid loading times, you can also load the images yourself and forward the images directly as an array of 'new Images()'-Objects.
-⋅⋅<br />
+⋅⋅⋅<br />
-⋅⋅If you forward imgPaths, then you might want to know, when the loading of the images is completed.
+⋅⋅⋅If you forward imgPaths, then you might want to know, when the loading of the images is completed.
 You can add a callback-function, that will be called when all images are loaded, right before the animation starts:
 ```js
 sldShw.onImagesLoaded = ()=>{ do something... };
 ```
-⋅⋅This comes in handy, if you e.g. want to hide the canvas or execute a waiting-indicator as long as the images are still loading.
+⋅⋅⋅This comes in handy, if you e.g. want to hide the canvas or execute a waiting-indicator as long as the images are still loading.